|UTC+01:00||Friday November 20th||Who|

-Moshe Kol is a wickedly talented security researcher and the finder of the Ripple20 vulnerabilities.
-Moshe has a B.Sc. in Computer Science from the Hebrew University of Jerusalem and is currently pursuing his master's degree.
+Moshe Kol is a wickedly talented security researcher, currently finishing his Computer Science studies at the Hebrew University of Jerusalem.
 He has many years of networking and security research experience working for the MOD where he honed his skills originally developed at home - as he was led by sheer curiosity into the world of reverse engineering and security research.

 Ariel Schön is an experienced security researcher with unique experience in embedded and IoT security as well as vulnerability research.
 Ariel is a veteran of the IDF Intelligence Corps, where he served in research and management positions.

 No lightsaber is needed to break the Wookey

 Wookey is a secure USB mass storage project, developed by ANSSI.
 Every two years a challenge in organized to evaluate CESTI/ITSEF, this year the Wookey project was chosen as a challenge target.
 This presentation details Synacktiv's results found during the hardware and software evaluation.
 A specific focus will be on the power glitches attacks and Wookey kernel exploitation.

 David Berard is a security expert at Synacktiv in the reverse engineering team.
 He is specialized in mobile and embedded systems reverse engineering, vulnerability research and exploit development.